moechofe/lowresrmx/asset.dev/manual.md

     CALL procedure [(parameters)]

-This will call the `procedure` and optionnally pass a list of `parameters`.
+This will call the `procedure` and optionally pass a list of `parameters`.

 Syntax of the `parameters` list: